kegyan/ROSALIND/README.md

 # ROSALIND

-Platform for learning bioinformatics and programming through problem solving
+Platform for learning bioinformatics and programming through problem solving.